virtualcitySYSTEMS/map-ui/documentation/TOOLBOX.md

 - ToolboxComponents are static.
 Once added, they cannot be changed or updated.
 - ToolboxComponents of plugins are removed from the app, when the plugin is removed.
-- GroupToolboxComponent is a special case.
+- ToolboxComponent<ToolboxType.GROUP> is a special case.
 It can be changed by adding or removing buttons.

-> Avoid adding buttons to groups owned by other plugin, since this may lead to unexpected behaviour (see [GroupToolboxComponent](#GroupToolboxComponent)).
+> Avoid adding buttons to groups owned by other plugin, since this may lead to unexpected behaviour (see [ToolboxComponent<ToolboxType.GROUP>](#ToolboxComponent<ToolboxType.GROUP>)).

 The `ToolboxComponents` are sorted by owner and plugin order.
 For VcsApp owned app a predefined defaultOrder exists.
 To be rendered in Toolbox components must meet certain conditions:

-- SingleToolboxComponent: no further conditions
+- ToolboxComponent<ToolboxType.SINGLE>: no further conditions
-- SelectToolboxComponent: must have at least two tools
+- ToolboxComponent<ToolboxType.SELECT>: must have at least two tools
-- GroupToolboxComponent: must have at least one member (button)
+- ToolboxComponent<ToolboxType.GROUP>: must have at least one member (button)

 > As a plugin developer you need to make sure, that buttons in the toolbox are disabled, if not compatible.
 > See [Disabling Actions](./ACTIONS.md#disabling-actions) for more information.